FAIRmat-NFDI/nomad-ml-workflows/README.md

         write_tabular_timeout: 7200
         # Start-to-close timeout, in seconds, for writing the output
+        # tabular artifact.

+        max_write_buffer_size_bytes: 67108864  # 64 MB
+        # Maximum number of encoded NDJSON input bytes represented by parsed
+        # rows buffered before writing to the output tabular file.
+Protects
+        # against rows with large encoded representations.
+One oversized row
+        # may exceed this target.

+        max_write_buffer_size_rows: 1024
+        # Maximum number of parsed rows buffered before writing to the output
         # tabular file.

-        max_write_buffer_size_bytes: 67108864  # 64 MB
-        # Target maximum number of encoded NDJSON input bytes before
-        # converting the buffer into a Arrow RecordBatch.
-One oversized
-        # row may exceed this target.

-        max_write_buffer_size_rows: 512
-        # Maximum number of parsed rows converted in one Arrow RecordBatch.
+Protects against many small or sparse rows whose Python
+        # and Arrow representations are much larger than their NDJSON bytes.
 ```

 ## 🚀 Adding this plugin to NOMAD